Dataset Distillation-based Hybrid Federated Learning on Non-IID Data: Introduction

 To mitigate the impact of non-IID data on FL-based model training, researchers have explored various approaches.
-At the algorithm level, efforts focus on improving loss functions \cite{karimireddy2020scaffold,li2020federated,li2021model} and aggregation methods \cite{qin2021mlmg, abay2020mitigating, chai2021fedat}.
+At the algorithm level, efforts focus on improving loss functions \cite{karimireddy2020scaffold,li2020federated,li2021model,guo2025FedVLS,lu2023FedLMD,lee2022FedNTD,acar2021FedDyn,zhang2022FedLC} and aggregation methods \cite{tan2022adafed, chai2021fedat,ye2023feddisco,li2023fedlaw,rehman2023Ldawa,shi2025fedawa}.
 However, they cannot fully alleviate the impact of non-IID data on model training and may have poor performance when dealing with high statistical heterogeneity.
-At the system level, client clustering techniques are introduced to create a multicenter framework \cite{ghosh2020efficient, tian2022wscc, 10192896}.
+At the system level, client clustering techniques are introduced to create a multicenter framework \cite{ghosh2020efficient, he2022improving, wang2021edge}.
 These techniques aim to group clients with similar data distributions together to form clusters.
 However, this approach primarily focuses on the similarity of the client and does not fully exploit the potential advantages of the heterogeneity of the client.
 At the data level, data sharing is considered an effective strategy \cite{zhao2018federated, gu2022fedaux, tuor2021overcoming}.
 It mitigates the negative impact of non-IID data by sharing a small amount of local data.
 Although this method can improve the performance of the global model, the server typically lacks comprehensive knowledge of the client data distributions, making it difficult to obtain a uniformly distributed dataset.
 Moreover, this approach conflicts with the privacy protection principles of FL.

-Recent work on data collection shows promising potential to overcome restrictions on data sharing while protecting privacy.
-Dataset distillation\cite{wang2018dataset,bohdal2020flexible,deng2022remember, sucholutsky2021soft} aims to achieve good generalization performance by training models on a synthesized dataset much smaller than the real dataset.
-Ref. \cite{zhou2020distilled} indicates that the privacy of the transmission of distilled data should be no worse than the transmission of model parameters.
+Recent work on dataset distillation shows promising potential to overcome restrictions on data sharing while protecting privacy \cite{10273632, song2023federated, liu2022meta, pi2023dynafed,jia2024unlocking, xiong2023feddm, xu2024flip, wang2024aggregation, yan2025fedvck}.
+Dataset distillation\cite{wang2018dataset,nguyen2021dataset,zhao2020dataset, zhao2023dataset, cazenavette2022dataset} aims to achieve good generalization performance by training models on a synthesized dataset that is much smaller than the real dataset.
+It has been indicated that the privacy of the transmission of distilled data should not be worse than that of the transmission of model parameters\cite{zhou2020distilled}.
 Additionally, distilled data not only provides visual privacy, but also enhances the model's resistance to membership inference attacks \cite{dong2022privacy}.